ruffinevans/sivtempfit/README.md

 There are a few planned improvements.

 1. Inclusion of various options to specify the priors on each parameter.
 Currently, the package only supports sampling over the likelihood and is therefore implicitly choosing improper uniform priors if the output is interpreted as a posterior.

+2. MC with parallel tempering to improve convergence and reduce the need for fine-tuning of the guesses before fitting.

 ## Copyright and license information